Modern Hawaiian Orthography Using Macrons (Kahakō)

 Streaming or Downloading Videos

-All videos are in MP4 format except the WebM file and the OGG file (if available).
-The MP4's should play on all Macs, Windows PCs, iPads, iPhones, and most Android or similar devices.
-Most up-to-date web browsers on both desktops and mobile devices should be able to play the MP4 files.
-Just select the small, medium, or large link to match your network connection speed (bandwidth).
+All videos are now streamed from our providerʻs servers directly to your device, and the correct version for your device will automatically be selected.
+This means that this video should play on all Macs, Windows PCs, iPads, iPhones, and most Android or similar devices.
+Most up-to-date web browsers on both desktops and mobile devices should be able to play the files.
+The only requirement is that you be connected to the internet in order to view the videos.

 Note that you may have to wait up to 30 seconds on a medium speed connection for the video to load enough to play.